kr-ramesh/synthtexteval/README.md

 ## Training the Model to Generate Synthetic Data

-We provide functionality to train models to generate synthetic data using control codes, allowing for the creation of synthetic text with controllable attributes specified by the user.
+We provide functionality to train models to generate synthetic data using control codes, allowing for the generation of synthetic text with controllable attributes specified by the user.

 ```
 import sdgeval.generation.controllable.argument_utils as argument_utils